HUYA Inc ADR (HUYA) Stock: Amazing technical data that you never knew existed

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of HUYA Inc ADR (NYSE:HUYA) raised 2.63% to close Friday’s market session at $2.73, higher as compared to yesterday’s close.
-The stock price fluctuated between $2.71 and $2.82 throughout the trading session with the volume trading being 1039496 shares, which represented a significant variation when compared to the three months average volume of 1.67 million shares.
-The firm’s stock price fluctuated 10.53% within the last five trades and 11.43% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -21.33% in the last 6 months and -23.53% was subtracted to its value over the previous 3 months.
-HUYA stock is trading at a margin of 5.81%, -2.23% and -24.46% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of HUYA Inc ADR (NYSE:HUYA) dipped -3.73% to close Friday’s market session at $2.84, lower as compared to yesterday’s close.
+The stock price fluctuated between $2.84 and $3.0467 throughout the trading session with the volume trading being 794434 shares, which represented a significant variation when compared to the three months average volume of 1.66 million shares.
+The firm’s stock price fluctuated 4.03% within the last five trades and 6.77% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -23.86% in the last 6 months and -20.67% was subtracted to its value over the previous 3 months.
+HUYA stock is trading at a margin of 7.29%, 3.03% and -21.44% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 EV Tech Stocks to Buy for 2023